This is the multi-page printable view of this section. Click here to print.

 The base class for all game system managers — automatic two-stage initialization and lifecycle integration with the Game Manager.

-Image showing a Manager prefab with the wrapper entity set as Editor-Only inside Prefab Edit Mode.
+A Manager prefab with the wrapper entity set as Editor-Only inside Prefab Edit Mode.

 The GS_ManagerComponent is the base class that all game system managers inherit from.
 It handles the two-stage initialization pattern with the Game Manager automatically, so you can focus on your system’s logic without worrying about startup ordering.